 Consistent paragraph length throughout.

-Learn how to research, structure, and write a discursive essay with expert step-by-step guidance and feedback over 5 intensive days.
-Learn more about 5 day HSC English Holiday Bootcamp.
+Learn how to research, structure and write a discursive essay with expert step-by-step guidance and feedback online!

 Writing a discursive essay is a bit different to a persuasive essay.
 There are both stylistic and structural differences to the formats you are used to.